min2ha/ukwa-site/content/target/45564/index.en.md

   "subject": "Brexit"
 }

-# Institute for Public Policy Research: Becoming one of us: Reforming the UK's citizenship system for a competitive, post-Brexit world

 The British citizenship system has lain unreformed for decades, and the Brexit vote has cast the status and security of the 3 million EU citizens living here into doubt.
 This report reviews current policy, and sets out the immediate reforms required to reshape a fairer, globally competitive citizenship system that would best serve Britain's interests.